Surrey golf course challenge to Cherkley Court plans

 Mr Edwards submitted to Mr Justice Haddon-Cave that the plans were highly controversial because of their impact on the green belt landscape of the North Downs, including areas of outstanding natural beauty.

-He said Surrey had "a very substantial number of golf courses - the generally accepted figure is 141".'No demonstrable need'
+He said Surrey had "a very substantial number of golf courses - the generally accepted figure is 141".

 The court heard the developers' planning statement claimed there were 11 existing golf courses in the Mole Valley district, four of them in the Leatherhead ward, which is the location of Cherkley Court, including a private members' course adjoining the Cherkley estate.